angongcelenica/NumPy-Pandas/README.md

 ## Pandas

-Pandas is a library for use with Python and can be used to build on other packages with this software library.
+Pandas is a library for use with Python and on other packages with this software library such as NumPy.
 As previously discussed before it can be used for data manipulation, analysis and visualisation because of how easy it is to import, visualise and analyse data.